 - If you are going through cancer treatment and your ANC (absolute neutrophil count) or WBC (white blood cell count) are extremely low and your doctor tells you to avoid them and/or if you are on a neutropenic diet.
 Always check with your oncologist if you are going through active treatment.

-Now that you know how to find probiotics in the diet, we’ll focus on what to feed these good bacteria in your gut to keep them happy.
+Now that you know how to find probiotics in the diet, we’ll focus on what to feed these bacteria in your gut to keep them happy.
 My guess is that you eat prebiotic foods regularly, but you may not have realized it.
-As discussed in the Probiotic/Prebiotic/Synbiotic post, prebiotics are the fuel for our good bacteria and are found naturally in many foods or can be isolated from plants.
-In order to promote those good bacteria to survive and procreate, we need to feed our bodies with these foods.
+As discussed in the Probiotic/Prebiotic/Synbiotic post, prebiotics are the fuel for our beneficial bacteria and are found naturally in many foods or can be isolated from plants.
+In order to promote these bacteria to survive and procreate, we need to feed our bodies with certain foods.
 These include bananas, plantains, oatmeal, flax, barley, spinach, collard greens, chard, kale, mustard greens, chicory root, honey, acacia gum, leeks, onions, garlic, asparagus, artichokes, soybeans, whole grains, legumes, dandelion greens, root potatoes, rice, marine algae, brewer’s yeast, and specific mushrooms such as shitake, reishi, and maitake.

 Almost all of these foods are high in fiber, which is beneficial in and of itself.
 Most American’s are only eating 15 grams of fiber and we need at least 25-38 grams per day.
 So just by eating more fiber/plant based foods you are making your gut microbes happy.
 If you can focus on eating at least a few of these a day then you are doing better than most people.
 You’re doing even better if you can pair your probiotic foods with some of your prebiotic foods to create a synbiotic.
 I try to eat yogurt or oatmeal at breakfast and pair it with berries or a banana to create this effect.
 The combinations are endless though depending on what you like to eat.